pivotal-cf/kiln/README.md

-  test                     Test manifest for a product update-release           bumps a release to a new version update-stemcell          updates stemcell and release information in Kilnfile.lock upload-release           uploads a BOSH release to an s3 release_source validate                 validate Kilnfile and Kilnfile.lock version                  prints the kiln release version
+  test                     Test manifest for a product update-release           bumps a release to a new version update-stemcell          updates stemcell and release information in Kilnfile.lock validate                 validate Kilnfile and Kilnfile.lock version                  prints the kiln release version
 ```